pip-services-infra/pip-services-syslog-node/doc/Development.md

-# Development and Testing Guide <br/> Event Log Microservice
+# Development and Testing Guide <br/> EventLog Microservice

 This document provides high-level instructions on how to build and test the microservice.